myselfscrum/kochessenz-recipes/content/english/post/001-11-22-champignon-panna-cotta.md

 ---
 title: Champignon Panna-Cotta
+slug: champignon-panna-cotta
 date: 2009-11-22T18:00:00
 image: images/post/champignon-panna-cotta.webp
 categories:
-  - zutaten
+  - ingredients
   - dinner for x
-type:
-  - regular
+type: regular
 tags:
-  - champignon
+  - mushroom
-  - estragon
+  - tarragon
-  - hühnerbrühe
+  - chicken broth
-  - knoblauch
+  - garlic
-  - sahne
+  - cream
   - piment d'espelette
 ---

-Die Vorspeise zum heutigen Dinner ist ein wenig außergewöhnlich.
-Inspiriert vom Champignonwiese-Artikel in der aktuellen Ausgabe der Effilee, habe ich aus einem Teil der gestern gekochten Hühnerbrühe eine Champignonessenz erstellt.

-1. Aufguss:
+The appetizer for tonight's dinner is a bit unusual.
+Inspired by the mushroom meadow article in the current issue of Effilee, I created a mushroom essence from some of the chicken broth I cooked yesterday.

+1st infusion:

-* 500 ml kräftige Hühnerbrühe
+* 500 ml of strong chicken broth.
-* 6 mittelgroße braune Champignons, grob geschnitten
-* etwas weißer Pfeffer
-* 1/4 TL getrockneter Estragon (nicht mehr!)
+* 6 medium brown mushrooms, coarsely chopped
+* some white pepper
+* 1/4 tsp dried tarragon (no more!)
-* 2 Knoblauchzehen, geviertelt
+* 2 cloves of garlic, quartered

-kurz aufkochen, dann eine Stunde ziehen lassen und passieren.

-2. Aufguss:

-* Brühe vom 1.
-Aufguss
-* 8 mittelgroße braune Champignons, grob geschnitten

-kurz aufkochen, dann eine Stunde ziehen lassen und passieren.
-Den 3.
-Aufguss spare ich mir.
-Ich reduziere die Brühe, bis es Demi Glace ist.

-Nur was damit tun?
-Ein Teil davon wandert in eine Panna Cotta, der Rest verbleibt im Kühlschrank für künftige Freuden.

-Panna Cotta ist einfach.
-Folgendes muss 15 Minuten köcheln:
+Bring to a boil briefly, then let steep for an hour and strain.

+2nd infusion:

+* broth from 1st infusion.
+* 8 medium brown mushrooms, coarsely chopped

+Bring to a boil briefly, then steep for an hour and strain.
+I save the 3rd infusion.
+I reduce the broth until it is demi glace.

+Only what to do with it?
+Some of it goes into a panna cotta, the rest stays in the fridge for future delights.

+Panna Cotta is simple.
+The following needs to simmer for 15 minutes:

-* 200 ml Schlagsahne
+* 200 ml of whipped cream
-* 2 Messerspitzen Piment d'Espelette
+* 2 pinches of piment d'Espelette
-* 2 Prisen Salz
+* 2 pinches of salt
-* 1 Prise Muskatnuss
+* 1 pinch of nutmeg

-Derweil bereite ich die Portionsschüsseln vor.
-Ich nehme dazu 4 Eierbecher, die ich kalt ausspüle.
-Als Dekoration brate ich
+Meanwhile, I prepare the serving bowls.
+For this I take 4 egg cups, which I rinse in cold water.
+As decoration I fry

-* 4 dünne Champignonscheiben
+* 4 thin mushroom slices

-kurz in Butter an und lege sie seitlich in die Eierbecher.
+briefly in butter and place them sideways in the egg cups.

-* 1 Scheibe Gelatine
+* 1 slice of gelatin

-weicht in kaltem Wasser für ein paar Minuten.
-Dann löse ich sie in der Sahne auf und fülle die erste Hälfte der Sahne in die Eierbecher.
-Nun gebe ich ca. die Hälfte der Chmpignonessenz in die restliche Sahne und verrühre alles.
-Vorsichtig schütte ich die Masse nun auf die erste Schicht in den Eierbechern.
-Eigentlich sollte die zuerst fest werden, aber so viel Zeit habe ich heute nicht.

-Nun schnell in den Kühlschrank damit, denn die Vorspeise soll heute noch vertilgt werden und 2 Stunden Wartezeit sind schon mindestens notwendig.

-Ich richte die Panna Cotta mit einem Sträußchen Postelein und Rauke mit ein wenig Balsamico-Wildräuteröl-Vinaigrette an.
+softens in cold water for a few minutes.
+Then I dissolve it in the cream and pour the first half of the cream into the egg cups.
+Now I add about half of the chmpignon essence to the remaining cream and mix everything.
+Carefully I pour the mixture now on the first layer in the egg cups.
+Actually, it should set first, but I don't have that much time today.

+Now quickly in the refrigerator with it, because the appetizer should still be consumed today and 2 hours waiting time is already at least necessary.

+I arrange the panna cotta with a bouquet Postelein and rocket with a little balsamic wild herb oil vinaigrette.